Improve Access to Breast Health Education and Mammograms for Women of Color

 Women of color are disproportionately affected by breast cancer, partially due to lack of information and resources.

-Compared to Caucasian women, African American women are more likely to develop breast cancer at a younger age,1 more likely to be diagnosed with aggressive triple-negative cancer, more likely to be diagnosed at a later stage, and less likely to have a positive outcome such as survival or short recovery times.2 Black women in the U.S. are also 40% more likely to die from breast cancer than Caucasians.1
+Compared to white women, African American women are more likely to develop breast cancer at a younger age,1 more likely to be diagnosed with aggressive triple-negative cancer, more likely to be diagnosed at a later stage, and less likely to have a positive outcome such as survival or short recovery times.2 Black women in the U.S. are also 40% more likely to die from breast cancer than white people.1

 Breast cancer is the most common cancer among black women.1 Sometimes uncontrollable factors such as genetics are to blame for the incidence of cancer or the rate of survival within a particular group, but, all too often, more controllable variables are to blame.